May 9, 2001

 Mr. Phil Schoettlin, Fayetteville Chamber of Commerce

-Ms. Tandy White for Mr. Jubal Smith, Entergy Corporation, Inc.
+Ms. Tandy White for Mr. Jubal Smith, Entergy Corporation,

 Ms. Phyllis Smith, UALR